 - A watch.
 (Smart watches are not permitted).

 All jewellery must be removed for activities such as games lessons and practical lessons.
 Their safekeeping remains the students’ responsibility.

 Hair Extreme hair lengths (either very long or very short, including ‘tram lines’ and shaving to grade 1) and synthetic colours are not allowed.
 Ideally, long hair should be tied back.
-Tramlines and shaved hair patterns/designs are not permitted.

 Sixth form dress code

 Sixth-form students at Ashlyns have some discretion to make certain choices about their working clothes, but are expected to set an example of smart appearance to other year groups and the local community.
 Our dress code is smart office wear that complies with these requirements.